Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 ## GPL Main Points

-It is not entirely clear when it is allowed for a proprietary (or otherwise licensed) work to depend on a GPL work, but the following paragraph shows what the GNU foundation themselves argue to be the case.
-Some argue that you can go further, and still not be contaminated (i.e. without being forced to release your work under the GPL or risk getting sued), such as to dynamically link against a GPL program.
-This is mentioned later in section on GPL linking.
+In the following paragraph I try to summarize how the GNU Foundation themselves interpret the GPL license.
+However, as I mention later in the section GPL Linking, some argue that you can go further - e.g. to dynamically link against a GPL program - and still not be contamined (i.e. without being forced to release your work under the GPL or risk getting sued).

-So to be sure your work is not contaminated by GPL, the following should apply;
+So to be sure that your work is not contaminated by the GPL, the following should apply;
 The work should be an aggregate (as per GPL license), meaning that it is separate and independent from the GPL licensed program.
 Therefore, the work should be able to function on its own, and any GPL components easily exchanged.
 For instance, it is allowed to use a GPL-covered plug-in as long as it DOES NOT form a single combined program with the work.
 So, you are allowed to use fork and exec to run the external GPL binary.
 [1]
 The term used is that both works should communicate "at arms length" [2].
 At a minimum, the programs should run as separate processes and communicate over an IPC mechanism like pipes.
 They cannot directly share any data structures.
 [3]